lohvht/logfeller/README.md

 	// 	"y" - pass in strings of format "0102 1504:05" (mmDD HHMM:SS)
 	// where mm, DD, HH, MM, SS represents month, day, hour, minute
 	// and seconds respectively.
-	// If RotationSchedule is empty, a sensible default will be used instead.
+	// If RotationSchedule is empty, a sensible default is depending on `When`
+	// will be used instead.
+	// If When is:
+	// 	"h" - "00:00" will be used (rotate on the 0th minute, 0th second of the hour)
+	// 	"d" - "0000:00" will be used (rotate at 12am daily)
+	// 	"m" - "01 0000:00" will be used (rotate on the 1st day at 12am monthly)
+	// 	"y" - "0101 0000:00" will be used (rotate on 1st Jan at 12am every year)
 	RotationSchedule []string `json:"rotation_schedule" yaml:"rotation-schedule"`
 	// UseLocal determines if the time used to rotate is based on the system's
 	// local time